moneycle/moneycle.github.io/_posts/2015-05-29-safe-withdrawal-rates-for-vampires.markdown

 In spite of it's weaknesses, this analysis does shed some light on very-long-term withdrawals.

-For a modestly allocated, 60% stock, portfolio, the withdrawal rate of 3.85% could keep up with inflation if historical returns continue into the future.
-This rate isn't too far off from the widely discussed 4% rates you see in the financial press.
-But just a 20% reduction in stocks drops the withdrawal rate to 3.08%.
+For an agressively allocated (80% stock) portfolio, the withdrawal rate of 3.7% could keep up with inflation if historical returns continue into the future.
+This rate isn't too far off from the widely discussed 4% rates you see in the financial press but it is for an 80% stock portfolio.
+Reducing stock allocation quickly reduces the "safe" withdrawal rate.
+A much safer 40% allocation requires reducing the withdrawal rate all the way down to 2.6%.
 This highlights the need to stay invested in higher-performing assets in order to keep up with inflation.

-A buffered withdrawal strategy could be employed to cushion the ups and down of the markets.
-The expense of a buffered strategy is that it will reduce overall returns but retired vampires are probably more interested in stability than returns.
+The buffered withdrawal strategy could be employed to cushion the ups and down of the markets.
+The expense of a buffered strategy is that it will slightly reduce overall returns, but retired vampires are probably more interested in stability than returns.
-The 6-year buffer suggested here has a good chance of spanning at least 1 or 2 good years even over the course of a bear market.
+The 5-year buffer suggested here has a good chance of spanning at least 1 or 2 good years even over the course of a bear market.
 Over all 5-year periods stocks have been [positive about 87% of the time](http://awealthofcommonsense.com/u-s-stock-investors-doomed-high-returns/).
-So for a 6-year window that's probably true about 90% of the time.
+This suggests that 87% of the time the buffered income would continue to increase.

-Another reason to choose a 6-year buffer is that it plays well with a Roth ladder strategy in which a vampire can convert his traditional IRA to a Roth IRA but must wait 5 years before he can withdraw the money without penalty[^4].
+If you are a vampire who wants to implement a Roth ladder strategy, you might want to consider a 6-year buffer.
+This would allow you convert your traditional IRA to a Roth IRA and wait the required 5 years before withdrawing the money without penalty[^4].
+But 6-years is a long time to not keep money invested so it might make sense to invest 1 or 2 years of that buffer into a total bond fund.

 ## Next Steps